YvonneFrankort/exam-monitoring-platform/README.md

 ---

-## AI and Monitoring
+## Monitoring

-This part of the system handles everything related to the webcam: face detection, camera readiness, calibration, and the prototype gaze alerts.
+This part of the system handles everything related to the webcam and browser: tab switching, face detection, camera readiness, calibration, and the prototype gaze alerts.
 It all runs in the browser using MediaPipe Face Landmarker.

 ---